The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Comparison with simulated galaxies

-For each TNG100 and EAGLE galaxy matched to the GAMA sample, we sum up the contribution to the total X-ray luminosity along the line of sight in a given projection by accounting for all the gas cells or particles within the Friends-of-Friends selection.
-To obtain projected X-ray profiles, we take the minimum of the potential as the galaxy center and we determine, for each individual galaxy, the X-ray luminosity as a function of radius in a random projection.
-We mimic the stacking signal of a specific galaxy sub sample, by taking the average (mean) of the radially-binned X-ray luminosity values from all the simulated galaxies in the matched sub sample.
-As the eFEDS stacking profiles are de facto weighted by the photon counts in each radial bin, we believe that the {\it mean} profiles across individual simulated ones is the closest approximation to observed stacked signals.
+{For each TNG100 and EAGLE galaxy matched to the GAMA sample, we consider all the gas around it and that belongs to their FoF host halo, with no a priori cut to the spatial extent of the gas.
+More specifically, we sum up the contribution to the total X-ray luminosity along the line of sight in a given projection by accounting for all the gas cells or particles within the FoF selection: such a line-of-sight projection can span between many hundreds of kpc to several Mpc depending on the halo mass.} To obtain projected X-ray profiles, we take the minimum of the potential as the galaxy center and we determine, for each individual galaxy, the X-ray luminosity as a function of radius in a random projection, that is, in a random galaxy orientation.
+We mimic the stacking signal of a specific galaxy subsample by taking the average (mean) of the radially binned X-ray luminosity values from all the simulated galaxies in the matched subsample.
+As the eFEDS stacking profiles are de facto weighted by the photon counts in each radial bin, we believe that the {mean} profiles across individual simulated ones is the closest approximation to observed stacked signals.

-We convolve the mean simulation profiles with the eROSITA PSF, but we do not remove from the simulation data those unresolved sources that are in fact detected and masked (M1) in the eFEDS+GAMA results\footnote{The latter task requires modelling the X-ray emission not only from the gaseous component but also from AGN and X-ray binaries, which is beyond the scope of the current paper.}.
-Moreover, we defer to a future, dedicated paper the task of simulating eROSITA photons as e.g. done for the tailored predictions of \citet{Oppenheimer2020}.
-With such a full forward-modeling into the observational space, we will then also be in the position of replicating, with the simulation data, exactly the stacking procedure adopted here for the eFEDS+GAMA data.
+We convolve the mean simulation profiles with the eROSITA PSF, but we do not remove ---from the simulation data--- those unresolved sources that are indeed detected but then masked (M1) in the eFEDS+GAMA results\footnote{The latter task requires modeling the X-ray emission not only from the gaseous component but also from AGN and X-ray binaries, which is beyond the scope of the current paper.}.
+Moreover, we defer the task of simulating eROSITA photons, as for example done for the tailored predictions of \citet{Oppenheimer2020}, to a future dedicated paper.
+With such a full forward modeling into the observational space, we will then also be in the position of replicating, with the simulation data, the exact stacking procedure adopted here for the eFEDS+GAMA data.
 This would help in particular to quantify the extent of projection effects along the line of sight.